 The normal load will be 10 hours per quarter.
-Course loads in excess of 10 hours must be approved by the Dean, School of Business.
-A maximum of 10 quarter hours of credit obtained in another institution may be transferred to AUM after 15 quarter hours of Core Program work have been completed at AUM.
+Course loads in excess of 10 hours must be approved by the dean, School of Business.
+A maximum of 10 quarter hours of credit obtained in another AACSB accredited institution may be transferred to AUM.
+This credit will be transferred after 15 quarter hours of Core Program work have been completed at AUM.

-All M.B.A. candidates not achieving a 3.5 (4.0) GPA on core courses must pass a comprehensive examination in order to complete the degree requirements.
+All M.B.A. candidates not achieving a 3.5 (4.0) GPA in course work beyond the Basic Program must pass a comprehensive examination in order to complete the degree requirements.
 All departments in the School of Business will be represented on the examining committee.
 All candidates for graduation will be notified in writing of the date and time of the examination.
 A student may not take the comprehensive examination until any grade-point deficiencies are overcome and grades of "I" are removed.
 If the student fails the examination, he or she may take it when scheduled in the following quarter.
 The comprehensive examination may be taken no more than three times.
-Exceptions to requirements may be made only with the approval of the Dean, School of Business.
+Exceptions to requirements may be made only with the approval of the dean, School of Business.